Gratinieren: The Art of Creating a Golden, Crispy Crust

 What Does Gratinieren Mean?

-• Enhancing both the taste and visual appeal of the dish
+- Significantly enhancing both the taste and visual appeal of the dish.

-Gratinieren is versatile and can be applied to vegetables, potatoes, pasta, fish, and even bread.
+Gratinieren is remarkably versatile and can be applied to a wide array of ingredients, including vegetables, potatoes, pasta, fish, and even bread.

 Common Ingredients for Gratinieren